Maui > Upcountry > Kula

 Award-winning vodka made on the slopes of Haleakala.
 Tours available.

 3651 Omaopio Rd

-Kula A favorite for families and foodies alike.
-This farm is known for their 18 national cheese awards.
+A favorite for families and foodies alike.
+This farm is known for its 18 national cheese awards.
 Favorites include Udderly Delicious, Ole, and the Men’s Challenge made with horseradish.
 Try their line of goat cheese chocolate truffles or lilikoi (passion fruit) goat cheese cheesecake.
-Enjoy any of their platter or treats at the outdoor cafe.
+Enjoy any of their platters or treats at the outdoor cafe.
 Petting and milking opportunities for the kids.
 Tours available.